lim0606/ndsb/README.md

 6. For single model of GoogLeNet for NDSB produced about 75% accuracy and 0.80 loss.
 7. For single model of GoogLeNet for NDSB and a single model of model5 (cxx\_net variant) with online augmentation and multiple inference (8 inference) produced 0.68 loss.
 8. Model averaging of 18 GoogLeNets (for NDSB) and 14 cxx\_net variants produced 0.639206 loss.

+### Hardwares
+  * Three local machines, each having either one or two NVIDIA GTX titan black graphic cards, and five Amazon EC2 servers supporting NVIDIA gpu.

+  During the competition, I've used a single desktop installed a single NVIDIA GTX titan black.
+For the last week of the competition, two desktops and five Amazon EC2 servers supporting NVIDIA gpu to train models parallely.
+To use Amazon EC2 servers, I followed instructions of this post, https://github.com/duguyue100/awsdlgpu/blob/master/aws_for_dl.md.